 The Terminator (1984) Pages: (1)

 The Terminator (1984), the first of four science-fiction action-thriller films, has often been considered by most film reviewers to be a better-crafted film than its popular sequels, with fewer special-effects and pretention.
-Its three sequels include: James Cameron's Terminator 2: Judgment Day (1991), director Jonathan Mostow's Terminator 3: Rise of the Machines (2003), and McG's Terminator Salvation (2009).
+Its three major sequels included: James Cameron's Terminator 2: Judgment Day (1991), director Jonathan Mostow's Terminator 3: Rise of the Machines (2003), and McG's Terminator Salvation (2009).

 See Greatest Film Series Franchises: